dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/statements/alter_table.md

 ### NOTES

-At the moment DuckDB will not allow you to alter a table if there are any dependencies.
+At the moment DataMiner will not allow you to alter a table if there are any dependencies.
 That means that if you have an index on a column you will first need to drop the index, alter the table, and then recreate the index.
 Otherwise you will get a "Dependency Error."